Book: Espresso with the Devil

 Soon, the writer and Devil are engaged in contemporary discourse on the nature and purpose of modern life.
 The discussions elaborate how the Devil is able to allure humans to go against their basic instincts and indulge in complex and artificial living that exacerbates the struggles of humanity.

 The onslaught of technology diminishes mental faculties.
 Ease, convenience leads to decay.
 As fake news, deep fake, permeate our lives, the conscientious can identify the perils of idolizing achievers and creating role models, without knowing the whole truth.

 The discussion delves into the competition, materialism, commercialization, scientific and medical advancements, as concepts that imply success but actually are instruments of destruction.
 Harmony and equality perturb negative forces, hence, rivalry and envy are created in the Devil’s workshop.

 The contemplation provides advice to free oneself of the rat race and reclaim the simplicity of a hard-working life for a fulfilling existence.
-Impulsiveness in thought and action, quick fixes, and striving for the luxurious leads to many of our daily as well as long-term problems.
+Impulsiveness in thought and action, quick fixes, and striving for the luxurious lead to many of our daily and long-term problems.
 These are just some of the intriguing topics touched upon in this engrossing read.

 The conversation is light, yet the message is deep.
 A book to be relished in one go and then picked up in moments of deliberation, making an impact one passage at a time.
 It is a self-help book but for humanity.
 It puts in words all our scattered thoughts on what is wrong with our world.